Generalized splines on arbitrary graphs

 The elements $q_e$ and $q_j$ are arbitrary elements of their respective ideals and $c_j$ is a unit in $R$ for each $j$ so the set of all possible $q_e + \sum_{j=2}^k c_jq_j$ is the same as the set of all possible $\sum_{e' \in C_e} q_{e'}$.
 The result follows. \end{proof}

 The last corollary uses this information to describe the generalized splines for $G$ in terms of the generalized splines for cycles, as promised.

-\begin{corollary} Suppose that $(G,\alpha)$ is an edge-labeled graph on $n$ vertices.
+\begin{corollary} Suppose that $(G,\alpha)$ is an edge--labeled graph on $n$ vertices.
 Fix a spanning tree $T$ for $G$.
 For each edge $e \in E(G) - E(T)$ let $C_e$ denote the unique cycle contained in $T \cup \{e\}$ together with the other vertices in $G$.
 Then

 \end{corollary}

 \begin{proof} Consider an edge $e$ outside of the spanning tree $T$ and its corresponding cycle $C_e$.
 The previous theorem showed that the submatrix of an extended GKM matrix for $G$ given by the rows indexed by the edges $e' \in E(C_e)$ form an extended GKM matrix for the cycle $C_e$.
 The vector $\spl{p}{} \in R^{|V|}$ solves an extended GKM matrix for $G$ if and only if it simultaneously solves the corresponding extended GKM matrices for $T$ and all of the $C_e$ for $e \in E(G)-E(T)$.
 This proves the claim. \end{proof}